Roenan-b/Smart-Hitch/README.md

 ## License

 This project is proprietary and the source code is not available for public distribution.
-For more information about licensing and usage, please contact us directly.
+For more information about licensing and usage, please contact me or Air Lift directly.

 ## Acknowledgments